San Ramon's Casa Mañana: 1965–1969 homes & subdivision history

 The subdivision debuted with three model homes priced between $23,500 and $26,500—on the high side for the area.
 One standout featured the Island Kitchen, a forward-thinking layout with a seating bar that felt more 1975 than 1965.
 But across the street, H.C.
 Elliott’s Crestview homes offered similar space for less.
 The comparison wasn’t flattering, and buyers noticed.

-Location of the Casa Mañana neighborhood in San Ramon, California.
+Map of the Casa Mañana neighborhood in south San Ramon, California.

 A course correction